liangkathy/Animal-Shelter/Frontend/README.md

 **admin homepage**
 + displays four main routes:
-1. modify pet information(not built out)
+1. modify pet information
-2. view pending applications(not built out)
+2. view pending applications (built out but will be adding improvements)
-3. view microchip database(mostly built out but missing edit/add/delete funtionality) > has a search and sorting feature that dynamically loads results
+3. view microchip database > has a search and sorting feature that dynamically loads results
 4. create admin user

-**admin mode toggle**.
+**admin mode toggle**
 + Located at the footer
 + allows the admin user to toggle between admin view and user view
 + is not shown to users without admin access